aaron-grau/curic/sql/readings/heredocs.md

 its corresponding value variable.
 The order of arguments doesn't matter as a result.

-If you use a `?` or key-value pairs to pass in variables to a SQL query, SQLite3 will help protect against SQL injection attempts by escaping potentially malicious code.
+If you use a `?` or key-value pair to pass in variables to a SQL query, SQLite3 will help protect against SQL injection attempts by escaping potentially malicious code for you.

 ## References